 About Wild Wanstead

-The decline in Britain’s wildlife over the last few decades is shocking, but you could help reverse the trend by being part of a new project to transform Wanstead into what may be London’s first multi-garden nature reserve
+The decline in Britain’s wildlife over the last few decades is shocking, but you could help reverse the trend by helping to transform Wanstead into a garden nature reserve